abhat-phys/hls4ml_on_nrp/hls4ml-u55c-python-v2.md

 host reports roughly 20% higher on an identical bitstream with bit-identical outputs — the gap is Python interpreter overhead around the call, not hardware.

-The residual difference from Keras is `ap_fixed<16,6>` quantisation, not anything specific to running on Nautilus — the same model converted at the same precision gives the same figures anywhere.
+The residual difference from Keras is `ap_fixed<16,6>` quantization, not anything specific to running on Nautilus.
+The same model converted at the same precision gives the same figures when run anywhere.

 Release the card when done: